-BUS2050 Introduction to Human Resources Management (BA Core - BA Only)
+MGT230 Human Resource Management (BA Core - BA Only)

 This course studies the human resource management function performed by the human resource manager as well as by the line supervisor.
 The course uses contemporary approaches and problems to analyze the entire process of human capital management, including human resource planning/job design, selection and staffing, training and development, compensation, performance appraisal and employee and labor relations.
 The course also examines legal questions which affect human resource management.